RedisLabs/redislabs-docs/content/modules/redisearch/_index.md

 ## Configuring

-### Partitioning and Shards In Regards to RediSearch
+### Partitioning and shards in regards to RediSearch

 RediSearch differs from its open source brother in one key aspect.
 The enterprise version can work with multiple shards on a